 Dutch Marriage Legal Paperwork

-- Firstly, for a small fee give notice of your intention to marry or form a civil partnership.
+- Firstly, “Only civil ceremonies are legally recognised in the Netherlands”.
+And for a small fee you can give notice of your intention to marry or form a civil partnership.
 Find out more at your local authority.

-- Otherwise, submit a request.
-Let them know you wish to (only applicable in Holland) appoint me as you’re civil marriage officiant -registrar for the day.
-An official from the authority will also attend the proceedings.
-This ensures legality of your marriage.
+- In addition, submit a request.
+Let them know you wish to (only applicable in Holland) appoint me as you’re civil union – wedding registrar for the day.
+An official from the authority will also attend the marriage proceedings.
+This ensures legality of your nuptials.

 Over to you…